jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

     b.  uniq
     c.  wc
     d.  who
-1. Which command can be used to sort the content of a text file>
+1. Which command can be used to sort the content of a text file?
     a.  sort
     b.  uniq
     c.  wc